-Most webinars contain more usable content than the team ever publishes.
+Most webinars contain way more usable content than the team ever publishes.
 Buried inside the deck walkthrough and live Q&A are strong customer objections, sharp market observations, and practical explanations your buyers actually need.

-Pull clips by buyer question
+Pull clips by buyer question, not by โwhat sounds polishedโ

 - What changed in the market?